How WakeRoute works

 One event, many race nights

-Set the venue center latitude/longitude and the event area radius carefully. iOS nearby discovery uses that venue radius to decide whether a sailor sitting on a boat is close enough to see the event.
+Set the venue center latitude/longitude and the event area radius carefully.
+Nearby discovery in the app uses that venue radius to decide whether a sailor sitting on a boat is close enough to see the event.

 Define your fleets once